Governor for selling Karachi economic potential in world

-KARACHI, April 11 (APP): Sindh Governor, Muhammad Zubair on Tuesday emphasized on serious and coordinated efforts of government and private sector to project the big potential of Sindh especially of Karachi before the world as an international economic hub.
+KARACHI, April 12 (APP): Sindh Governor, Muhammad Zubair has stressed on serious and coordinated efforts of government and private sector to project the big potential of Sindh especially of Karachi before the world.

+“Now, it is time to sell the potential of Karachi in particular.

 President ESUP Aziz Memon, Secretary General Majyed Aziz, Senior Vice President Kalim Farooqui and Vice President Deputy High Commissioner of United Kingdom here, former ambassador Jaffar Kadir, Behram Avari, Dr. Mirza Ikhtiar Baig, and Consul Generals of France and Germany in Karachi were prominent.